"How are we going to eat?" Virus tests Europe's social nets

 “What is this?” wondered Antonio Galiano, a 38-year-old commuter.
 “Be serious, please, it’s our lives that are at stake.”

-Winfield reported from Rome.
-Jan Olsen in Copenhagen, Denmark; Geir Moulson in Berlin, Colleen Barry in Soave, Italy; Pan Pylas in London, Angela Charlton and Sylvie Corbet, Elena Becatoros in Greece; Hadjicostis, Menelaos Hadjicostis in Nicosia, Cyprus; Monika Scislowska in Warsaw, Poland contributed.
+Nicole Winfield reported from Rome.
+Jan M. Olsen in Copenhagen, Denmark; Geir Moulson in Berlin, Colleen Barry in Soave, Italy; Pan Pylas in London, Angela Charlton and Sylvie Corbet in Paris; Elena Becatoros in Athens, Greece; Menelaos Hadjicostis in Nicosia, Cyprus; and Monika Scislowska in Warsaw, Poland, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.